Frequently Asked Questions

 Is it possible to do a trial before applying for full membership?

 Visitors are welcome at Royals clubhouse if they are signed in by a member.
 This ensure that we are covering our requirements for our liquor license and allows you full use of our clubhouse facilities.
 To try sailing you can obtain a Day Pass from our office, which will allow you to take part in up to six racing days.
-You can find out more about our Day Pass and how obtain one on the relevant section of our website.
+You can find out more about our Day Pass and how obtain one.

 Is there a limit to the number of members at RYCV?